Blue Eagle Gym: History

-The Blue Eagle Gym was inaugurated on December 3, 1949 as either the Ateneo de Manila Gymnasium or the Loyola Center, about three years before the Ateneo de Manila University moved from its Manila campus to its current main campus in Loyola Heights, Quezon City in 1952.
+The Blue Eagle Gym was inaugurated on December 3, 1949, as either the Ateneo de Manila Gymnasium or the Loyola Center, about three years before the Ateneo de Manila University moved from its Manila campus to its current main campus in Loyola Heights, Quezon City, in 1952.
 The gym was constructed under the direction of Jesuit priest and Ateneo rector William F. Masterson.

 In the 1990s, Ricky Palou the University Athletics Office director oversaw a renovation of the gymnasium in the late 1990s.
-By the year 2000, the venue is already known by its current name Blue Eagle Gym.
+By the year 2000, the venue was already known by its current name, Blue Eagle Gym.

 In 2019, Ateneo entered a sponsorship deal with Firefly LED ahead of a planned renovation.
-The renovation which commenced in September 2023, costed and was led by architect Ike Madamba.
-It focuses on dealing with the venue's poor acoustics, adding an indoor running track, and installing retractable seats and air conditioning.
-The work was completed in September 2025, ahead of the Ateneo Blue Eagles return to its own venue for the UAAP Season 88 basketball tournament.
+The renovation which, commenced in September 2023, cost and was led by architect Ike Madamba.
+It focused on dealing with the venue's poor acoustics, adding an indoor running track, and installing retractable seats and air conditioning.
+The work was completed in September 2025, ahead of the Ateneo Blue Eagles' return to its own venue for the UAAP Season 88 basketball tournament.

+After the renovations were completed, the gymnasium has since hosted the University's graduation rites for the Grade School, Senior High School, Collegiate, and Graduate School levels, as well as the Junior High School closing ceremony.